Joan of Arc (1948 film): Original release

-The movie was first released in November 1948 by RKO.
-When the film was shortened for its general release in 1950, 45 minutes being cut out; it was distributed, not by RKO, but by a company called Balboa Film Distributors, the same company which re-released Alfred Hitchcock's Under Capricorn, also starring Ingrid Bergman.
+The movie was first released on November 11, 1948 by RKO.
+When the film was shortened for its general release on September 2, 1950 with 45 minutes being cut out; it was distributed, not by RKO, but by a company called Balboa Film Distributors, the same company which re-released Alfred Hitchcock's Under Capricorn, also starring Ingrid Bergman.

 Restoration

 The complete 145 minute version of Joan of Arc remained unseen in the U.S. for about 49 years.
 Although the complete Technicolor negatives remained in storage in Hollywood, the original soundtrack was thought to be lost.
 The movie was restored in 1998 after an uncut print in mint condition was found in Europe, containing the only known copy of the complete soundtrack.
 When it finally appeared on DVD, the restored complete version was hailed by online movie critics as being much superior to the edited version.
 It was released on DVD in 2004.

 The edited version received its first television showing on the evening of April 12, 1968 (an Easter weekend), and has been shown on Ted Turner's WTCG and on cable several times.
 The full-length version was shown on Turner Classic Movies on March 13, 2011.
 This marked the first time that the complete unedited version had ever been shown on American television.